bichangwei/Populus-simonii-mitogenome/README.md

    (1) One file named $prefix.phylogeny.fa in Fasta format for constructing the phylogenetic tree.

    (2) IQTREE results.
 The parameters for IQTREE are: iqtree -s $output.muscle.alignment.afa -m MFP -B 1000 --bnni -T AUTO

+3. All the data can be found in the Example directory.